duluca/minimal-mean/README.md

 - [excellalabs/mongo](https://hub.docker.com/r/excellalabs/mongo/): A fully-featured Mongo image (with Auth and SSL) inherited from the official image.

 ## Continuous Integration and Hosting
-- CI is implemented on http://CodeShip.io
+- CI _will_ be implemented on CircleCI
-- Cloud-Scale Hosting is on http://Xervo.io
+- Hosting _will_ be on AWS ECS: https://gist.github.com/duluca/ebcf98923f733a1fdb6682f111b1a832

 ## TODO
 - [x] Use Angular CLI https://github.com/angular/angular-cli for client-side app setup